gardener/gardener/docs/concepts/scheduler.md

 ## Failure to Determine a Suitable Seed

 In case the scheduler fails to find a suitable seed, the operation is being retried with exponential backoff.
+The reason for the failure will be reported in the `Shoot`'s `.status.lastOperation` field as well as a Kubernetes event (which can be retrieved via `kubectl -n <namespace> describe shoot <shoot-name>`).

 ## Current Limitation / Future Plans